 - Vanilla Extract: I recommend using natural vanilla for the best flavor.

-- Preheat the oven: to 350F/180C and line a 9×5-inch loaf tin with parchment paper (leave some overhang) and cooking spray.
+- Preheat the oven: To 350F and line a 9×5-inch loaf tin with parchment paper (leave some overhang) and cooking spray.
 Then set aside.

 - Prep your lemon and zucchini: Zest and juice the lemon, and grate the zucchini on the medium side of a manual grater or using a food processor disk.
 Don’t squeeze any of the liquid from the zucchini.